anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 DNS responses are encoded as a CBOR array containing up to 7 entries.

-1. An optional transaction ID (as unsigned integer),
-2. An optional flag field (as unsigned integer),
+1. An optional flag field (as unsigned integer),
-3. An optional question section (as array, encoded as described in {{sec:queries}})
+2. An optional question section (as array, encoded as described in {{sec:queries}})
-4. The answer section (as array),
+3. The answer section (as array),
 4. An optional authority section (as array), and
 5. An optional additional section (as array)

-If the CBOR array is a response to a query that contains a transaction ID, it MUST be included and set to the corresponding value present in the query.
-If it is not included, the transaction ID is implied to be 0.
+As for queries, the DNS transaction ID is elided and implied to be 0.

 If the CBOR array is a response to a query for which the flags indicate that flags are set in the response, they MUST be set accordingly and thus included in the response.